Fire Powerhouse with HDR

 |Picture Quality||Up to 4K Ultra HD with support for HDR, HDR 10, HDR10+, HLG, Dolby Vision||Up to 1080p Full HD with support for HDR, HDR 10, HDR10+, HLG|

-With the Fire TV Stick (3rd Gen), the processor has been updated from previous iterations, bringing along with it the same Quad Core CPU clocked at 1.7Ghz.
+With the Fire TV Stick (3rd Gen), the processor has been updated from previous iterations, bringing along with it the same Quad-Core CPU clocked at 1.7Ghz.
 Now both have the same processor as well!

-We've already highlighted the similarities between the Fire TV Stick (3rd Gen) vs Fire TV Stick 4K.
+We've already highlighted the similarities between the Fire TV Stick (3rd Gen) vs. Fire TV Stick 4K.
 Sure, the 4K version is slightly larger and has just a little bit more RAM packed in, but that's really not much to write home about.

-Meanwhile, if you're somebody who wants to enjoy their videos in the best quality possible, the Fire TV Stick 4K is the way to go.
+Meanwhile, if you're somebody who wants to enjoy videos in the best quality possible, the Fire TV Stick 4K is the way to go.
 There is more RAM under the hood, which will provide slightly better speeds when trying to load apps and videos.
-Plus there's also support for various HDR certifications to go along with Dolby Vision and Dolby Audio.
+Plus, there's also support for various HDR certifications to go along with Dolby Vision and Dolby Audio.
 Truth be told, both of these are great, but there's a reason why the Fire TV Stick 4K is the best Fire TV Stick on the market.

 This is the one to get